igorbozato/igorbozato/README.md

 I'm a Ruby developer with over 10 years of exerperience.

+I'm currently availble for freenlancing work on [Upwork](https://www.upwork.com/freelancers/~01067381adf4ab3ccf).
-Schedule a meeting with me and let's talk about how can I help your business on [Calendly](https://calendly.com/igorbozato).
+Let's schedule a meeting and talk about how can I help your business on [Calendly](https://calendly.com/igorbozato).